dstibrany/swim-java/README.md

             .withDropProbability(dropProbability)
             .build(node3Port, simulationQueues);
     List<SimulationNode> nodes = Arrays.asList(node1, node2, node3);

+    // A
     Simulation simulation = new Simulation(nodes, maxRounds);

     simulation.run();

+    // D
     for (SimulationNode node : nodes) {
         assertEquals(nodes.size(), node.getMemberList().size());
     }
 }
 ```

-This creates a 3 node simulation that runs the protocol 30 times for each node.
-The nodes join the cluster on rounds 1, 3 and 8 respectively.
-We add a 5% chance that the emulated network will drop a message, allowing us to test the robustness of the protocol.
-We end the simulation by ensuring that each member has a complete copy of the list, in spite the of "network jitter" that we introduced.
+A - We create a 3 node simulation that runs the protocol 30 times for each node.

+B - The nodes join the cluster on rounds 1, 3 and 8 respectively.

+C - We add a 5% chance that the emulated network will drop a message, allowing us to test the robustness of the protocol.

+D - We end the simulation by ensuring that each member has a complete copy of the list, in spite the of "network jitter" that we introduced.

+## Building

-### To build
+##### To compile
 `./gradlew build`

-### To run unit tests
+##### To run unit tests
 `./gradlew test`

-### To run simulations
+##### To run simulations
 `./gradlew integrationTest`